Tesenso-GmbH/import/README.md

 # Data Import

-This project contains some useful scripts and tools to upload data to thingsboard from (hopefully) various sources.
+This project contains some useful scripts and tools to upload data to Tesenso IoT Cloud from (hopefully) various sources.

 ## Getting started